 It seems like probiotics would be a great thing to add to one’s diet, and for most people, they are!

 Generally speaking, probiotics are safe, but always check with your doctor before taking any supplements.
 Children and some people with underlying health conditions may have adverse reactions to these supplements.

 Are All Probiotics Vegan-Friendly?

 Some probiotics contain animal products (dairy and others), so are not vegan-friendly.
-If you’re adhering to a strict vegan diet, you’ll want to pay close attention to both the active and inactive ingredients in supplements, as they may contain animal products.
+Therefore, if you’re adhering to a strict vegan diet, you’ll want to pay close attention to both the active and inactive ingredients in supplements, as they may contain animal products.

-The good news is, there are plenty of plant-based food sources of probiotics.
-Here are are few:
+So here’s the good news!
+There are plenty of plant-based food sources of probiotics.
+Here are few:

 - Miso –– made from fermented soybeans, salt, and koji (Check out episode 353: What is Miso?)

 - Kimchi — this is made with fermented cabbage but can also be made from radishes, and is also a great source of Potassium